WoNoMute/wonomute.github.io/_posts/2019-09-16-WoNoMute-Oslo-has-started.md

 In the workshop Tejaswinee showed how to build many fun sound and audio 'recipes' from these components and we got a «symphony» of synth sounds filling the room.
 The participants collaborated in pairs during the workshop, and got small tasks and challenges organized around several small sound-production projects.

-The next workshop will be held the **23rd of October** at IMV in the evening and will be an introduction to Max MSP for beginners.
+The next workshop will be held the **23rd of September** at IMV in the evening and will be an introduction to Max MSP for beginners.